-Emotional Abuse: Facts, Symptoms, How to Handle, and How to Help
+Emotional Abuse: Everything from Fast Facts, Symptoms, and How to Help

 What is emotional abuse?

-Emotional abuse, also known as psychological abuse or classified as verbal abuse, is controlling another person’s actions and behaviors through verbal and emotional manipulation (as opposed to physical forms of harm as the tool of manipulation).
+Emotional abuse, also known as psychological abuse, is controlling another person’s actions and behaviors through verbal and emotional manipulation.

 While no official definition exists (yet), the One Love Foundation defines emotional abuse as: